Resolvent bounds for repulsive potentials: Introduction and statement of results

 The rest of the paper is organized as follows.
 In Section \ref{nontrap resolv est section}, we prove Theorem \ref{nontrap est thm repulsive V}.
 In Section \ref{Helmholtz resolvent section}, we apply Theorem \ref{nontrap est thm repulsive V} to prove norm bounds for $\langle x \rangle^{-s}(P - \lambda^2)^{-1}\langle x \rangle^{-s}$ and its $\lambda$-derivative.
 In Section \ref{wave decay section} we prove Theorem \ref{wave decay thm}.
 Finally, we include several appendices of technical results that assist with the proofs of earlier sections.

 {\textsc{Acknowledgements:}} We thank Kiril Datchev and Georgi Vodev for helpful discussions.
-J. S. and A. L-H. gratefully acknowledge support from NSF DMS-2204322.
-J. S. was also supported by a University of Dayton Research Council Seed Grant.\\
+We also thank the anonymous referee for careful reading and helpful comments that improved the paper.
+J. S. and A. L.-H. gratefully acknowledge support from NSF DMS-2204322.
+J. S. was also supported by a University of Dayton Research Council Seed Grant.